-Benefits of caesarean
+Benefits of caesarean birth

-- urinary problems and problems with bladder control
+- problems with bladder control

 - pain during the birth

-- feelings of anxiety about vaginal birth and loss of control.
-(NICE, 2011; RCOG, 2015a,b; Tommys, 2018)
+- feelings of anxiety about vaginal birth and loss of control

-Risks of caesarean
+Risks of caesarean birth

-- wound infection
+- wound discomfort and infection

-- a longer hospital stay
+- a longer hospital stay and possible readmission

-- a longer recovery time, of up to six weeks
+- a longer recovery time

-This page was last reviewed in August 2018.
+This page was last reviewed in August 2022.